JonathanCamberos/branches-and-things-/README.md

 **conflicts**
 wa pull request may introduce changes to code that conflict with the existing code on main.
 If there are any conflicts, github will alert you about conflicting code and prevent merging until the conflicts are resolved.

+now we will add this last section (in the branch) but we do not have what we added from the main sections (from main) lets see what happens when we try and make a pull request